alexk-git/NucleicTools/README.md

 The following procedres are available:

-is_nucleic_acid - returns a Boolean result of a sequence check transcribe - returns the transcribed sequence reverse - returns the reversed sequence complement - returns the complementary sequence reverse_complement - returns the reverse complementary sequence
+`is_nucleic_acid` - returns a Boolean result of a sequence check `is_rna` - returns a Boolean result of a RNA-sequence check `is_dna` - returns a Boolean result of a DNA-sequence check `transcribe` - returns the transcribed sequence `reverse` - returns the reversed sequence
+`complement` - returns the complementary sequence `reverse_complement` - returns the reverse complementary sequence

 ## Usage example
 ```